hotrainy/js-master/beginners-guide.md

 ## Quick Background

 **SIMD** stands for *Single Instruction, Multiple Data*.
 In other words, SIMD is when the CPU performs a single action on more than one logical piece of data at the same time.
-Instead of adding two registers that each contain one `f32` value and getting an `f32` as the result, you might add two registers
+Instead of adding two registers that each contain one `f32` value and getting an `f32` as the result, you might add two registers that each contain `f32x4` (128 bits of data) and then you get an `f32x4` as the output.

+This might seem a tiny bit weird at first, but there's a good reason for it.
+Back i